brightmart/bert_language_understanding/README.md

 ## Suggestion for User

+1. things can be easy:

+      1) download data set(around 200M, 450k data, with some cache file), unzip it and put it in data/ folder,

-1. things can be easy: 1) download dataset(around 200M),2) run step 1 for pre-train, 3) and run step 2 for fine-tuning.
+      2) run step 1 for pre-train,

+      3) and run step 2 for fine-tuning.

 2. i finish above three steps, and want to have a better performance, how can i do further. do i need to find a big dataset?